Crystal River Scalloping Charters

 - Free scallop cleaning lessons

-- Cleaning and packaging of your scalloping catch available for extra
+- Cleaning and packaging of your scalloping catch available for additional

 fee, just ask your captain and guide for information